-Game Dev Story is an economics based game that has zero in-app-purchases, where the goal is to manage a video game start-up beginning in the Atari era.
-You carve out a genre niche, adapt to new platform releases, keep your employees creative and productive, and win fans across the world.
+Game Dev Story is an economics based game where the goal is to manage a video game start-up, beginning in the Atari era.
+You carve out a genre niche, adapt to new platform releases, keep your employees creative and productive, all in order to win fans across the world.

 Ranked in these QuestionsQuestion Ranking

 Pro Very engaging due to quick progression and frequent events

 Contracts are measured in weeks and development cycles in months, but time passes at the rate of one day per second.
 Though the core gameplay involves watching little icons pop up over your employees' heads, rarely do five seconds go by without some player action being prudent, if not required.